 There are many ways to get the authority to make big decisions for your corporation.
 A corporate resolution is one of them.
 What does this corporate action involve?
 Read on for a brief and general summary of the corporate resolution definition.

-The general corporate resolution definition is an agreement between agents or owners of a corporation to take on significant projects, make important decisions, or engage in certain activities.
+The general corporate resolution for LLC definition is an agreement between agents or owners of a corporation to take on significant projects, make important decisions, or engage in certain activities.
 There are many reasons a corporation might enter into a corporate resolution.
 Examples include:

 A corporation often enters into a written and signed resolution instead of having a shareholder meeting to approve a corporate action or decision.
 Typically, the board of directors enters into the resolution, but some laws require shareholders to enter a resolution for certain actions.
 The number of shareholders or corporate agents necessary for a valid resolution depends on your state’s law.